RISQS Newsletter - December 2022

-If you are a supplier to Network Rail, please confirm that your organisation and those that you subcontract to, will have briefed all of your relevant staff, so that they will be able to apply the requirements of the Test Before Touch for Overhead Line Equipment standard, on or before 4th January 2023.
+If you are a supplier to Network Rail, please confirm that your organisation and those that you subcontract to, will have briefed relevant staff, so that they will be able to apply the requirements of the standard, on or before 4th January 2023.
 To do so, please follow this link for full instructions.

 Drugs and Alcohol Random Testing Increase.

-The updated Network Rail Drugs and Alcohol standard (NR/L2/OHS/00120), which was published on 3 September 2022, will see an increase from 5% to 20% of all safety critical colleagues to be randomly selected for a D&A test each year.
+The updated Network Rail Drugs and Alcohol standard (NR/L2/OHS/00120), published on 3 September 2022, will see an increase from 5% to 20% of all safety critical colleagues being randomly selected for a drugs and alcohol test each year.
 The standard will also see the drugs Ketamine and Tramadol added to the substance testing panel, while Propoxyphene has been removed.
 For more information please visit Network Rail’s dedicated website page.

 SMEs Social Value Survey

 The Supply Chain Sustainability School will soon produce training materials for small medium enterprises (SMEs) about social value.
-To help create materials that best serve your needs, they are looking for SMEs s to complete a Social Value survey via this link.
+To help create materials that best serve your needs, they were looking for SMEs s to complete a Social Value survey.

 Government grants to install electric vehicle charge points – simpler than ever to get!

-The Department for Transport would like us to share a recent announcement that business could potentially claim 100% of the costs of installing an electric vehicle charging point as a capital allowance.
-For further information, please visit The Office for Zero Emission Vehicles dedicated website page here.
+The Department for Transport would like us to share a recent announcement that businesses could potentially claim 100% of the costs of installing an electric vehicle charging point as a capital allowance.
+For further information, please visit The Office for Zero Emission Vehicles dedicated website page.

 National Highways launching an Enabled Social Enterprise Dynamic Purchasing System

 The National Highways and their supply chain aim to procure services and goods from social enterprises and further National Highways’ commitment to social value.
-If you are a Social Enterprise and are interested in participating in this opportunity and future market engagement events with National Highways or would like further information, please contact the National Highways at: email@example.com as soon as possible.
+If you are a Social Enterprise and are interested in participating or would like further information, please contact the National Highways at: firstname.lastname@example.org.

 Supplier Capital Delivery Control Reporting Process

-Network Rail will be undertaking a trial in Capital Delivery to introduce a new Central Function Facility that undertakes all Planned and Actual Reporting for NW&C. Read more here (download PDF).
+Network Rail will undertake a trial in Capital Delivery to introduce a new Central Function Facility that undertakes all Planned and Actual Reporting for NW&C, read more here.

 Before you go